IEK-5/freespa/DOC.md

     SDMASK=(_FREESPA_SUNRISE|_FREESPA_SUNSET);

-This will can some computational overhead.
+## Time Utilities
 Finally freespa offers several utilities to work with time.
+The equation of time describes the variation of the true solar time w.r.t. mean solar time.
+Freespa offers the `TrueSolarTime` routine to determine the true solar time:

+    struct tm TrueSolarTime(struct tm *ut, double *delta_t, double delta_ut1,
+						    double lon, double lat);

+The function returns a time struct representing the true solar time (the only non-UTC time used in freespa).
+The input to this function is:

+* `ut`:	       pointer to time struct with UTC time
+* `delta_t`:   pointer to Δt value, or NULL (use internal tables)
+* `delta_ut1`: delta_ut1
+* `lon`:	   longitude (in radians)
+* `lat`:	   latitude (in radians)

-To work with time structs and unix time in a consistent manner with the internally used Julian day, freespa defines it won conversion routines:
+To overcome some of the implementation dependent behavior of `gmtime` and `mkgmtime`, and, in addition, work with time structs and unix time in a consistent manner with the internally used Julian day, freespa defines it own conversion routines:

     struct tm *gmjtime_r(time_t *t, struct tm *ut);
     struct tm *gmjtime(time_t *t);
     time_t mkgmjtime(struct tm *ut);

-These routines work the same as the standard routines defined in `time.h` but differ in that they take into account the 10-day gap between the Julian and Gregorian calendar where the Julian calendar ends on October 4, 1582 (JD = 2299160), and the next day the Gregorian calendar starts on October 15, 1582.
+These routines work the same as the standard routines defined in `time.h`.
+They do not suffer from arbitrary limitations such as those imposed in windows systems where `gmtime` cannot handle dates before 1970 and after the year 3000.
+Furthermore, they adhere to the 10-day gap between the Julian and Gregorian calendar where the Julian calendar ends on October 4, 1582 (JD = 2299160), and the next day the Gregorian calendar starts on October 15, 1582.
 Thus these routines provide a historic extension of unix time before October 15, 1582.

 For many freespa routines we need Δt values.
 In most cases one can suffice with passing a NULL pointer, which will signal freespa to determine an